blltrx/sitemd/content/P-hotchoc.md

 malted hot chocolate: perfect texture, a bit melty, a bit too cocoa-y for me, but now a bit malty yay!
 (A)

 peppermint hot chocolate: surprisingly really good, i dont like anything remotely minty, but this is sutble and interesting. worst than usual because mint, but soo much better than expected. would happily drink a little bit because i find it interesting, but idk if i would want a whole cup.
-(B)
+(B+)

 oat milk hot chocolate ('25-03-05): i like the oat milk and the thickness/texture of the hot chocolate, but the taste of the stage hot chocolate (for me) is not complimented by the oat milk. the issue here is the specific combination tho, not the oat milk.
 (C+)